Ways to Deepen Your Relationship With God (for Moms)

 Comparing it to Marriage

-Even though my husband and I have a good, strong marriage, there are times we can’t dedicate as much time to our marriage as we wish.
+Even though my husband and I have a good, strong relationship, there are times we can’t dedicate as much time to our marriage as we wish.
 We sometimes don’t feel the closeness as much in the baby season.
 Where I might like to greet him at the door when he comes home from work, there are times I can just call (or cry 🙂 “welcome home” over giving a cup of water to a little one, watching that supper doesn’t burn, and balancing a crying baby on my hip (and then promptly handing it over!)

 Build a strong foundation in the easier seasons.